 Entrance to the Hangar is free – Normal Car Parking charges apply.
 Concorde Hangar opens 10.00 am until 17.00.

-Relevant dates in aviation history (23 July)
+Relevant dates in aviation history (for the July tours only)

 22 July 1914 Britain’s first aircraft passenger pleasure flights were launched, though a short-lived service (2 days only), “The Great Yorkshire Show Airline” flew from Leeds to Bradford and back, at half-hourly intervals.